hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 again this study does not mean controversial studies at all.
 The Yogi is supposed to have finished his period of controversy.
 He has had enough of that, and has become satisfied.
 He only studies to intensify his convictions.
-Vâda and Siddhânta — these are the two sorts of scriptural knowledge — Vada (the argumentative) and Siddhanta (the decisive).
+Vāda and Siddhānta — these are the two sorts of scriptural knowledge — Vada (the argumentative) and Siddhanta (the decisive).
 When a man is entirely ignorant he takes up the first of these, the argumentative fighting, and reasoning pro and con; and when he has